Instant Pot Mashed Potatoes

 I never knew how creamy and fluffy mashed potatoes could be until I learned how to make them the right way.
 There are a few important things to remember when you make mashed potatoes.

 - Drain the potatoes well.
 After the potatoes cook in your Instant Pot you will transfer them to a colander to drain.
 Then put them back into the Instant Pot with the pot on “warm.”
-The hot pot will help more of the water to evaporate from the potatoes.
+The hot pot will help more of the water to evaporate from the potatoes, resulting in fluffier spuds.

 - Mash by hand.
-I know it can be tempting to use a stand mixer to mash your potatoes, but don’t do it.
+I know it can be tempting to use a stand mixer to mash your potatoes, but I don’t recommend it.
 Overworked potatoes can turn out gummy or gluey.
 For the best texture, mash by hand with a potato masher.
-You can mash the potatoes right in the Instant Pot and it only takes a few minutes.
+You can mash the potatoes right in the Instant Pot and it only takes a minute or two.

 - Taste and season.
 You need to taste your mashed potatoes to make sure you have the seasonings right.
 Butter, salt and pepper are the basics.
 You can also season your potatoes with chives, roasted garlic or cream cheese.
-For extra creamy mashed potatoes mix in sour cream or plain Greek yogurt.
+For extra creamy mashed potatoes, mix in sour cream or plain Greek yogurt.
 Be sure to bring all cold ingredients to room temperature before mixing them into your mashed potatoes.
+For more ideas for how to flavor your mashed potatoes, see my classic Mashed Potatoes Recipe.

 Instant Pot Mashed Potatoes